gregmoille/pyLLE/README.md

 ## Example

-First download the .mat file available in the example folder of this repository.
+First download the .txt file available in the example folder of this repository.

 Import the pyLLE module, and the different utility modules